Open Education at NEBHE

 In her 2019 keynote at the Open Education Global Conference, Cheryl-Ann Hodgkinson-Williams of the University of Cape Town in South Africa defined “open education” as an umbrella term that encompasses the products, practices and communities associated with this work.
 The common term that represents the products of Open Education is OER (Open Educational Resources).
 OER are teaching, learning, and research materials in any medium that reside in the public domain or have been released under an open license that permits no-cost access, adaptation, and redistribution by others.
 OER can be print or digital.
-Click here to access the OER Starter Kit to learn more about the fundamentals of OER.

 - Retain: Make, own, and control your own copy of content